SNAP Benefits for Older Adults With Limited Income

 The cost of hiring a senior move manager can vary depending on different factors.
 Some senior management service providers charge by the hour, some charge a flat rate, and other companies charge based on the service provided.
 To find a provider in your area, visit the National Association of Senior & Specialty Move Managers to find a move manager in your area.

 Depending on the state, a Medicaid enrollee may have certain moving assistance expenses covered through a waiver.
 For example, select states have waivers in place that may help in providing “transitional assistance” to eligible seniors who are relocating to specific types of settings.
-According to the Medicaid and CHIP Payment and Access Commission (MACPAC), an increasing number of state Medicaid programs have been partnering with local housing agencies on housing-related services for beneficiaries.
+According to the Medicaid and CHIP Payment and Access Commission (MACPAC), an increasing number of state Medicaid programs have been partnering with local housing agencies on housing-related services for enrollees.

 If you have limited income, you may have a nonprofit or another local charitable organization available to assist with moving expenses.
 Find more information on potential resources near you that may offer financial assistance with relocation.